Setting goals and objectives that fuel your business

 OBJECTIVES SHOULD FOLLOW THE SMART FORMULA

 The SMART formula provides a framework for achieving business objectives.
 By bringing clarity and direction to your objectives, quantifying success is easier and it allows your employees to more actively engage with and contribute to the company's success.

 SPECIFIC Objectives should be clear and easily defined.
 Opening a new shipping market, adding a new product line, or reaching certain production levels are all examples.
 These are all quantifiable, simple for your employees to understand, and make for an easy roadmap to achieve the objective.

 RELEVANT Objectives should be relevant to the main goals.
 If your winery has a goal of increasing DtC sales this year, your team’s objectives should be directly applicable to meeting that goal.
-In this case, the marketing team’s objective may be to post to social media channels with more frequency with content geared to tasting room visits, cellar door special pricing or events.
+In this case, the marketing team’s objective may be to post to social media channels more frequently with content geared to tasting room visits, cellar door special pricing or events.
 Meanwhile, the production team may have an objective to develop a small bottling of a special barrel/blend/etc. meant for tasting room-only sales.
-Making certain that team objectives are relevant helps focus all efforts on the bigger goal, while also ensuring individual team participation and success.
+Making sure that team objectives are relevant helps focus all efforts on the bigger goal while also ensuring individual team participation and success.